influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/valueFrom.md

 withPath(path)
 ```

-Path in the container to retrieve an output parameter value from in container templates
+"Path in the container to retrieve an output parameter value from in container templates"

 ### fn withSupplied